Skip to main content

 All contents will be generated within the /dist directory.

-EventCatalog is currently a static website so you can host this folder anywhere you like.
+By default EventCatalog will build a static website, so you can host this website anywhere you like.

 Check out the docs on hosting for more details.